 Business & Financial Documents

 Companies operating in New York with international partners or foreign-incorporated subsidiaries regularly need certified translations of articles of incorporation, shareholder agreements, financial statements, contracts, and regulatory filings.
-These documents may be required by the New York Secretary of State, by the IRS, by financial institutions, or by counterparties in commercial transactions.
+These documents may be required by the New York Secretary of State, the IRS, financial institutions, or counterparties in commercial transactions.

 Immigration-Specific Documents

-Beyond vital records, USCIS petitions can require certified translations of foreign passports and identity cards, military service records, employment verification letters from foreign employers, tax documents, and national identity documents (such as a cedula, livret de famille, or household registration).
-Every page that contains foreign-language text must be fully translated.
+Beyond vital records, USCIS petitions can require certified translations of foreign passports and identity cards, military service records, employment verification letters from foreign employers, tax documents, and national identity documents such as a cedula, livret de famille, or household registration.
+Every page that contains foreign-language text has to be fully translated.

 Who Needs Certified Translation Services in New York City?

-The answer is: a remarkably large portion of New York’s population.
-New York City is the most linguistically diverse urban area on earth, with over 200 languages spoken in its five boroughs.
-Roughly 37 percent of New York City residents were born outside the United States, and hundreds of thousands are in some stage of the immigration process at any given time.
-Here is a closer look at the groups most likely to need our services.
+A remarkably large share of New York’s population, is the honest answer.
+New York City is the most linguistically diverse urban area on earth, with over 200 languages spoken across its five boroughs.
+Roughly 37 percent of New York City residents were born outside the United States, and hundreds of thousands are at some stage of the immigration process on any given day.
+Here’s a closer look at the groups most likely to need us.

 Immigration Applicants & Petitioners

-Whether you are filing an I-130 family petition, an I-485 adjustment of status, an I-751 removal of conditions, an N-400 naturalization application, an asylum claim, or a U or T visa petition, any foreign-language document you submit to USCIS must be accompanied by a certified English translation.
-The New York City immigration court and the Board of Immigration Appeals impose the same requirement for documents submitted as evidence.
-If your immigration attorney has given you a list of documents to gather, and any of those documents are not in English, certified translation is the next step.
+File an I-130 family petition, an I-485 adjustment of status, an I-751 removal of conditions, an N-400 naturalization application, an asylum claim, or a U or T visa petition, and any foreign-language document you submit to USCIS has to come with a certified English translation.
+The New York City immigration court and the Board of Immigration Appeals apply the same requirement to documents offered as evidence.
+If your immigration attorney handed you a list of documents to gather and any of them aren’t in English, certified translation is the next step.

 International Students

 New York City is home to Columbia University, NYU, Fordham, The New School, Pace, and dozens of other higher-education institutions.
-International applicants — and admitted students completing enrollment — routinely need certified translations of secondary school transcripts, high-school diplomas, national exam results, and university transcripts from institutions abroad.
-Credential evaluation agencies that universities work with also require certified translations as part of the evaluation process.
+Applicants from abroad, and admitted students completing enrollment, routinely need certified translations of secondary school transcripts, high-school diplomas, national exam results, and university transcripts from institutions overseas.
+The credential evaluation agencies that universities work with require certified translations as part of the evaluation too.

 Legal Professionals & Their Clients

-Immigration attorneys, family-law practitioners, and civil litigators in New York regularly rely on certified translations to present foreign-language documents in court or to regulatory bodies.
-If you are working with a New York attorney on any matter that involves foreign documents — an estate, a business dispute, a custody case with international elements — your attorney may direct you to our services or we may work directly with their office.
+Immigration attorneys, family-law practitioners, and civil litigators in New York rely on certified translations to put foreign-language documents in front of a court or a regulatory body.
+If you’re working with a New York attorney on any matter that involves foreign documents, an estate, a business dispute, a custody case with international elements, your attorney may send you to us, or we may work directly with their office.

 Employers & HR Professionals

 New York employers in finance, healthcare, academia, and professional services increasingly hire talent from outside the United States.
-Verifying a candidate’s foreign educational credentials, confirming a professional license issued abroad, or on-boarding a sponsored employee may all require certified translations of academic or professional documents.
-HR teams working on I-9 compliance for foreign-national employees may also need translations of identity documents not issued in English.
+Verifying a candidate’s foreign educational credentials, confirming a professional license issued abroad, or onboarding a sponsored employee can all require certified translations of academic or professional documents.
+HR teams handling I-9 compliance for foreign-national employees may also need translations of identity documents not issued in English.

 Government & Public-Sector Agencies

-New York City agencies — including the Administration for Children’s Services, the Human Resources Administration, the NYC Housing Authority, and the Department of Health — regularly interact with clients whose documents are in foreign languages.
-Certified translations enable these agencies to process applications and verify eligibility for services.
+New York City agencies, including the Administration for Children’s Services, the Human Resources Administration, the NYC Housing Authority, and the Department of Health, deal constantly with clients whose documents are in foreign languages.
+Certified translations let these agencies process applications and confirm eligibility for services.

 Individuals Navigating Life Events

-Not every certified translation request is tied to an institutional process.
-Sometimes people simply need to prove a relationship, confirm a date of birth, or establish a legal fact that is recorded in a document from another country — for a pension claim, a name change, a dual-citizenship application, or a benefits enrollment.
-We work with private individuals on exactly these kinds of requests, and we treat every document with the same care we give high-volume institutional clients.
+Not every certified translation request ties back to an institutional process.
+Sometimes people just need to prove a relationship, confirm a date of birth, or establish a legal fact recorded in a document from another country, for a pension claim, a name change, a dual-citizenship application, or a benefits enrollment.
+We work with private individuals on exactly these requests, and we give every document the same care we give high-volume institutional clients.

 Languages We Translate for New York Clients

 New York City’s foreign-born population speaks a staggering range of languages.
-Spanish is the most widely spoken, with large communities from the Dominican Republic, Mexico, Ecuador, Colombia, and Puerto Rico.
-Chinese (Mandarin and Cantonese), Bengali, Russian, Haitian Creole, Korean, Polish, Tagalog, Arabic, French, Portuguese, Punjabi, Urdu, and dozens of other languages are all part of the city’s everyday linguistic landscape.
-Our network of professional translators covers over 200 languages, including:
+Spanish leads, with large communities from the Dominican Republic, Mexico, Ecuador, Colombia, and Puerto Rico.
+Chinese (Mandarin and Cantonese), Bengali, Russian, Haitian Creole, Korean, Polish, Tagalog, Arabic, French, Portuguese, Punjabi, Urdu, and dozens of others are part of the city’s everyday linguistic life.
+Our network of professional translators covers over 500 languages, including:

-If your document is in a language not listed above, please ask — our network is broad, and we regularly handle less common language pairs on request.
-Visit our languages page for a full overview, or contact us for a quote and we will confirm availability for your specific language pair immediately.
+If your document is in a language not listed here, ask anyway.
+Our network is broad, and we regularly handle less common language pairs on request.
+Visit our languages page for a full overview, or contact us for a quote and we’ll confirm availability for your specific language pair right away.

-You do not need to be physically present anywhere to use our certified translation services.
-Our entire workflow is designed for remote delivery, which makes us ideally suited for New York City clients who are busy, who may be managing an immigration case from abroad, or who simply prefer to handle documents online.
-Here is how the process works.
+You don’t need to be physically present anywhere to use our certified translation services.
+The whole workflow is built for remote delivery, which suits New York City clients who are busy, who may be running an immigration case from abroad, or who simply prefer to handle documents online.
+Here’s how it works.

 Step 1: Request a Quote

 Use our free quote form to describe your documents.
-Tell us the source language, the document type, the number of pages, and your intended use (USCIS, court, university, employer, etc.).
-The more detail you provide, the faster we can give you an accurate quote and confirmed turnaround time.
-You will typically hear back from us within a few hours during business hours.
+Tell us the source language, the document type, the page count, and the intended use (USCIS, court, university, employer, and so on).
+The more detail you give, the faster we can return an accurate quote and a confirmed turnaround time.
+You’ll usually hear back within a few hours during business hours.

 Step 2: Submit Your Documents

-Once you approve the quote, you send us your documents electronically — a clear scan or high-resolution photograph is sufficient for most documents.
-If the original is damaged, faded, or in an unusual script, let us know and we will advise on the best way to submit it.
+Once you approve the quote, send us your documents electronically.
+A clear scan or high-resolution photograph is enough for most documents.
+If the original is damaged, faded, or in an unusual script, tell us and we’ll advise on the best way to submit it.
 We use secure file-transfer methods and treat all personal documents with strict confidentiality.

 Step 3: Translation & Quality Review

 A qualified translator who specializes in the relevant language pair and document type produces the translation.
-We follow a quality-review process to check the translation against the original for completeness and accuracy before the Certificate of Accuracy is prepared.
-For technical documents — medical records, legal rulings, academic transcripts with subject-specific terminology — we assign translators with subject-matter expertise in those fields.
+We run a quality-review process that checks the translation against the original for completeness and accuracy before the Certificate of Accuracy is prepared.
+For technical documents, medical records, legal rulings, academic transcripts with subject-specific terminology, we assign translators with subject-matter expertise in those fields.

 Step 4: Certification & Delivery

-The completed translation is paired with a properly worded, individually signed Certificate of Accuracy for each document.
-We deliver the certified translation to you by email as a PDF.
-Most receiving institutions — including USCIS for most filing types, universities, and employers — accept PDF-format certified translations.
-If you need a physical hard copy with a wet signature for a specific proceeding, we can arrange that as well.
-Simply let us know when you request your quote.
+The finished translation is paired with a properly worded, individually signed Certificate of Accuracy for each document.
+We deliver the certified translation by email as a PDF.
+Most receiving institutions, including USCIS for most filing types, universities, and employers, accept PDF-format certified translations.
+If you need a physical hard copy with a wet signature for a specific proceeding, we can arrange that too.
+Just let us know when you request your quote.

 Turnaround Times

 Standard turnaround for most single-document certified translations is one to three business days.
-Complex multi-document packages, long legal transcripts, or requests for multiple language pairs may require additional time, and we will communicate the timeline clearly when you receive your quote.
-If you have an urgent filing deadline — a USCIS response deadline, a court date, or an application deadline — tell us and we will do our best to accommodate you.
+Complex multi-document packages, long legal transcripts, or requests spanning multiple language pairs may take longer, and we’ll spell out the timeline clearly when you get your quote.
+If you’re up against an urgent deadline, a USCIS response deadline, a court date, an application cutoff, tell us and we’ll do our best to accommodate you.
 Rush turnaround is available for many requests.

 Notarization: When You Need It and How We Arrange It

-As explained above, USCIS does not require notarization of certified translations.
-However, if the institution receiving your translation has specifically requested a notarized translation — and this happens with some New York State courts, certain government agencies, financial institutions, and specific employers — we can help you obtain one.
+As noted above, USCIS doesn’t require notarization of certified translations.
+But if the institution receiving your translation has specifically asked for a notarized one, and this happens with some New York State courts, certain government agencies, financial institutions, and specific employers, we can help you get it.

-Notarization means that a licensed notary public witnesses the translator’s signature on the Certificate of Accuracy and affixes a notarial seal.
+Notarization means a licensed notary public witnesses the translator’s signature on the Certificate of Accuracy and affixes a notarial seal.
 The notary verifies the identity of the signer, not the content of the translation.
 For New York clients, notarization is typically obtained locally, and we can advise on the most efficient path for your situation.
-In some cases we work with notaries directly; in other cases we prepare the certification in a format that makes it straightforward for you to have notarized locally.
+In some cases we work with notaries directly; in others we prepare the certification in a format that makes it simple for you to have notarized locally.

-If you are unsure whether notarization is required for your specific submission, the safest approach is to ask the institution directly — or ask us.
-We have experience across a wide range of NYC-area institutions and can often tell you from experience what they typically expect.
+If you’re unsure whether notarization is required for your submission, the safest move is to ask the institution directly, or ask us.
+We’ve worked across a wide range of NYC-area institutions and can often tell you from experience what they typically expect.
 See our related resource on certified vs. notarized translation for more context.

 Why Choose Professional Interpreting Canada for Your NYC Certified Translation?

-You have no shortage of translation providers to choose from in New York City.
-Here is what sets us apart for clients who need certified translations that will withstand scrutiny.
+You have no shortage of translation providers to pick from in New York City.
+Here’s what sets us apart for clients who need certified translations that hold up to scrutiny.

 Compliance-Focused Certification

 Every Certificate of Accuracy we produce is written to satisfy 8 CFR § 103.2(b)(3) and the equivalent standards of New York courts and educational institutions.
-We do not use generic boilerplate that may fail on a technicality — our certificates are individually tailored to each document and each intended use.
-Our approach to document translation is built around the specific requirements of the institutions that will receive the work.
+We don’t lean on generic boilerplate that can fail on a technicality; our certificates are tailored to each document and each intended use.
+Our approach to document translation is built around the specific requirements of the institutions that receive the work.

 Qualified Translators

 We work with professional translators who have direct experience in the document categories they handle.
-A translator working on a medical record has a background in medical or life-sciences translation.
-A translator handling a legal ruling has experience with legal terminology in both the source and target languages.
-Subject-matter competency is not optional when the accuracy of a certified translation may affect a legal case, an immigration benefit, or an academic career.
+A translator on a medical record has a background in medical or life-sciences translation.
+A translator on a legal ruling knows legal terminology in both the source and target languages.
+Subject-matter competency isn’t optional when a certified translation can affect a legal case, an immigration benefit, or an academic career.
 For guidance on what to look for when hiring a certified translator, see our FAQ: Avoid Mistakes When Hiring Certified Translators.

 New York City’s linguistic diversity is extraordinary, and our language coverage matches it.
-Whether your document is in a major world language or a less commonly spoken one, we almost certainly have the capacity to help.
-See our full language list or ask us directly — our response time is fast.
+Major world language or a less commonly spoken one, we almost certainly have the capacity to help.
+See our full language list or ask us directly; our response time is fast.

-There is no office to visit.
+There’s no office to visit.
 You submit documents electronically and receive your certified translation by email.
 We handle clients across all five boroughs, in Westchester, on Long Island, and anywhere else you happen to be when you need the work done.
-The process is the same whether you are in Manhattan or managing a US immigration case from outside the country entirely.
+The process is identical when you’re in Manhattan or running a US immigration case from outside the country entirely.

 Accepted by USCIS, Courts & Universities